 About this recipe

 - Easy and quick: these are simple white chocolate chip cookies with a dough that uses everyday ingredients and comes together quickly.
-It's very straightforward and can be done with an electric mixer or a stand mixer.
+It's very straightforward and can be done with an electric or stand mixer.

 - Large batch: you can easily double or triple this recipe, something very understandable towards the end of the year.